LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 }
 ```
 ### Explanation
-We kept the initialisation in the constructor and created getMethods() for both the objects.
+We kept the initialisation in the constructor and created getMethods() for both objects.
 ## Step 3 : Divide the Steps file
 We will divide the steps file as we did the separations between the Page Objects - for every different page
 we have a separate PageObject class.
 So it makes sense to have a separate step definition class for every page as well.